dalerank/playful_programming_cpp/README.md

 ## About

 These articles are about the *why* behind C++ features, not just the syntax.
-Starting from algorithms and working toward types — the way the STL authors intended.
+Starting from algorithms and working toward types, the way the STL authors intended.

 Topics covered: kinds and genera, entities and generalization, value types and equality, objects and identity, procedures and calling conventions, stack frames and argument roles, computational basis and choosing primitives for custom types, generic programming, overload sets, interface design, std::filesystem pitfalls, concepts and `requires`, history of concepts in the C++ standard, partial ordering and subsumption, name mangling, name lookup rules (unqualified, qualified, ADL), two-phase lookup, compiler-specific behaviors (GCC, Clang, MSVC).